Professor Toby Breckon

 Toby Breckon is a Professor in the Department of Computer Science and Department of Engineering at Durham University and an academic tutor at St. Chads College.

-Within the department(s), he leads research in computer vision, image processing and robotic sensing, with a strong emphasis on AI-based machine learning and pattern recognition techniques, in addition to research-led teaching within the undergraduate Engineering and Computer Science programmes.
+Within the department(s), he leads research in computer vision, image processing and robotic sensing, with a strong emphasis on AI-based deep machine learning and pattern recognition techniques, in addition to research-led teaching within the undergraduate Engineering and Computer Science programmes.

 Experience